ae-group-mirror/ae_core/README.md

 # THIS FILE IS EXCLUSIVELY MAINTAINED IN THE AE ROOT PACKAGE.
 ANY CHANGES SHOULD BE DONE THERE.
 # All changes will be deployed automatically to all the portions of this namespace package.
 -->
-# Version 0.0.10 Of ae_core Portion Of ae Namespace Package
+# core Portion Of ae Namespace Package

 The portions (modules and sub-packages) of the Application Environment for Python are within the `ae` namespace and are providing helper methods and classes for to develop